locvx1234/Linux-Tutorial/bash_programming.md

 1. By enclosing the inner command with backticks (`)
 2. By enclosing the inner command in $( )

 No matter the method, the innermost command will be executed in a newly launched shell environment, and the standard output of the shell will be inserted where the command substitution was done.
 Virtually any command can be executed this way.
 Both of these methods enable command substitution; however, the second method allows command nesting.
-New scripts should always use this more modern method.
-For example:
 ```
-$ cd /lib/modules/$(uname -r)/
+# cat ./count.sh
+#!/bin/bash
+echo "The " $1 " contains " $(wc -l < $1) " lines."
+echo $?
+# ./count.sh /var/log/messages
+The  /var/log/messages  contains  114  lines.
+0
 ```
 In the above example, the output of the inner command becomes the argument for the outer command.